truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCCloud.md

 Log into a TrueNAS system and click the TrueCommand icon in the upper right.

-Paste the TrueCommand API Key copied from the iXsystems Account Portal into the TrueNAS dialog window.
+Paste the TrueCommand API key copied from the iXsystems Account Portal into the TrueNAS dialog window.

 ![TrueCommandCloudConnectAPIKey](/images/SCALE/TrueCommandCloudConnectAPIKey.png "Connecting TrueNAS to TrueCommand Cloud")